Skip to main content

 Computer science may be the best fit if you have a tech background and you’re primarily interested in the algorithms and software that power information management technologies.
 If you’re more interested in applying information technology platforms to meet organizational objectives, you may get more from an information systems master’s program.
 But if you want to harness the power of technology and systems thinking to solve organizational challenges and critically analyze processes across all areas of the information landscape, you belong in an information management master’s program.

 The UW’s MSIM program offers three degree path options so you can tailor the program to your needs.
 Depending on where you are in your career, you can choose from the Mid-Career, Early-Career and Early-Career Accelerated tracks to prepare for strategic leadership, develop technical skills or both.
-If you’re an MSIM candidate in the online program, you can pursue a combination of specializations that supports your career goals and prepares you to implement equitable information management strategies and take the information field in a new direction.
+As an MSIM candidate, you can pursue a combination of specializations that supports your career goals and prepares you to implement equitable information management strategies and take the information field in a new direction.

 Attend an upcoming information session to learn more about the University of Washington’s Master of Science in Information Management, offered online, and the application deadlines.
 You can apply today.